lukso-network/lsp-smart-contracts/docs/contracts/lsp1delegate/contracts/LSP1UniversalReceiverDelegateUP.md

 _Reacted on received notification with `typeId`._

-Handles two cases: Writes the received [LSP-7-DigitalAsset] or [LSP-8-IdentifiableDigitalAsset] assets into the vault storage according to the [LSP-5-ReceivedAssets] standard.
+1. Writes the data keys of the received [LSP-7-DigitalAsset], [LSP-8-IdentifiableDigitalAsset] and [LSP-9-Vault] contract addresses into the account storage according to the [LSP-5-ReceivedAssets] and [LSP-10-ReceivedVaults] Standard.

+2. The data keys representing an asset/vault are cleared when the asset/vault is no longer owned by the account.

 <blockquote>

 **Requirements:**

+- This contract should be allowed to use the [`setDataBatch(...)`](#setdatabatch) function in order to update the LSP5 and LSP10 Data Keys.
-- Cannot accept native tokens.
+- Cannot accept native tokens

 </blockquote>